raycast/extensions/extensions/gif-search/README.md

 3. Copy Page URL to Clipboard

 Whichever setting is chosen will be moved to the top of the list, making it the default action when you hit ENTER on the GIF list item.

+### Custom API Keys

+By default, this extension will download shared API keys for both services.
+If you wish to use your own API keys, you can sign up for a free developer account for Giphy at [https://developers.giphy.com](https://developers.giphy.com), or Tenor at [https://tenor.com/developer/keyregistration](https://tenor.com/developer/keyregistration), and provide those keys in the Command Preferences.